kripaj98/tswd-portfolio-templates/final-project-part-one.md

 Data Example: Pairing of color tones (e.g., black granite vs. translucent glass) with emotional descriptors like “serenity,” “grief,” or “introspection.”_source: https://www.mdpi.com/1660-4601/19/11/6711 | https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2024.1423466/full_

-I have created a sample data set(wip) _https://docs.google.com/spreadsheets/d/1xGp8JLpCRNKH2Rkh_LOQaMlvzpF_NnmV/edit?usp=drive_link&ouid=113244834183528493745&rtpof=true&sd=true_ which could help visualise how specific design elements contribute to the emotional impact of memorials.
+I have created a sample data set which could help visualise how specific design elements contribute to the emotional impact of memorials. _([Sample dataset](https://docs.google.com/spreadsheets/d/1xGp8JLpCRNKH2Rkh_LOQaMlvzpF_NnmV/edit?usp=drive_link&ouid=113244834183528493745&rtpof=true&sd=true))_

 Possibilities could involve:

 1. Columns like "Material Type" and "Color Scheme" can be analyzed to identify common patterns across different memorials (e.g., granite and neutral tones for solemnity) or data on "Memorial Scale" or "Proportions" can be linked to emotional intensity—larger scales may evoke awe, while smaller, intimate spaces may inspire reflection.
 2. Cross-analyze visitor feedback with architectural features.
 For instance, see if reflective materials like polished stone or water features correlate with feelings of introspection or healing.

 The Excel sheet will serve as a foundational dataset to back up my analysis of design elements and emotional impacts.
 It can help create specific, data-driven visualizations that enhance the storytelling aspect of my project, such as comparative analyses, emotional heatmap, and interactive visitor sentiment breakdowns.

-_I am still in touch with
+_I am still in the process of collecting more data_

 # Method and medium